Molecular-Biophysics-Database/mbdb-docs/pages/datamodel/general_params/record_information.md

 ### date_available

 **Description**: The date when the data was/will be made publicly available.
-Will be automatically generated <br/>
+This will be automatically generated <br/>
 **Required**: yes <br/>
 **Path**: `metadata.general_parameters.record_information.deposition_date` <br/>
 **Type**: string  <br/>